 The benefits were not confined to one-off experimentation.
 At the last follow-up 30% fewer Strengthening Families children had drunk alcohol in the past month and 46% fewer had smoked cigarettes.
-They had also used less often - on average drinking once and smoking less than one cigarette in the past month, 32% and 51% less than control group children.xi On both uptake and frequency measures, far from fading away, the gap between Strengthening Families and control group children seemed to widen the older they got r charts below.
+They had also used less often - on average drinking once and smoking less than one cigarette in the past month, 32% and 51% less than control group children.
+On both uptake and frequency measures, far from fading away, the gap between the Strengthening Families and control children seemed to become wider the older they got.

-On the basis of these figures, Richard Spoth estimated that the programme saves nearly ten times its costs by averting alcoholrelated harm.
+On the basis of these figures, Richard Spoth estimates that the programme saves nearly ten times its costs by averting alcohol-related harm.
 Savings in relation to smoking may also be substantial.
-Also reduced on some measures were incidents of hostility directed to the parents and aggressive behaviour outside the home.23 third of the families asked to participate in the study.
+Also reduced on some measures were incidents of hostility directed to the parents and aggressive behaviour outside the home.

+The main factor taking the shine off these findings is that they derived from just over a third of the families asked to participate in the study.
 The remainder either refused to do so or their children did not complete the follow-up assessment.
 Results from these families may be a poor guide to the programme's impact on children in general, even in the same schools.
-Generalising the results beyond the rural, white, intact families in the area to the rest of the USA would be even more risky, still more so to the UK with its different legal controls and cultural attitudes to alcohol and under-age drinking.
+Generalising the results beyond the rural, white, intact families in the area to the rest of the USA would be even more risky, still more so to the UK with its different legal and cultural attitude to alcohol and under-age drinking.